mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

 - You can use a zone apex DNS name on cloudfront
 - CloudFront supports wildcard `CNAME`.
 - Supports `SSL` certificates, Dedicated IP, Custom SSL and SNI Custom SSL (Cheaper)
+- You can restrict access to the content using the following methods:
+  + Restrict access to content using the signed cookies or signed URLs.
+  + Restrict access to objects in your S3 bucket.
+- A special type of user called an Origin Access Identity (OAI) can be used to restrict access to content in an Amazon S3 bucket.
+- By using an OAI you can restrict users so they cannot access the content directly using the S3 url,they must connect via CloudFront.

 Amazon CloudFront Edge Locations and Regional Edge Caches
 - An edge location is the location where the content is cached.